bernd/sea-watch-app/readme.md

 There is also:

 -  a "client application" for the vessels.
 It is used to store new cases, show the positions of the vehicles on an offline map and to organize the communcation between the different SAR vessels.

--  an App for involved "Spotters" to send new cases and to track the current position of the Spotter.
-The Source for the Spotter App can be found [here](https://github.com/sea-watch/app_spotter)
+It can be found [here](https://github.com/sea-watch/swCommand-Desktop-Client)

-*Both apps are built with Angular2 and wrapped with [ionic](ionicframework.com/) or [github electrion](https://github.com/electron/electron) to support as many systems as possible.*
+*The app is build with [github electrion](https://github.com/electron/electron) to support as many systems as possible.*

 For background and development infos [see here](./dev_informations.md).